 Sunsets on the waterfront are undebatably gorgeous, with bright colors that reflect off of clouds and the water below.
 Voinovich Bicentennial Park has a fantastic view of the North Coast Harbor and the Cleveland skyline, making it the perfect venue for a class that will teach you how to use your camera in the changing natural light provided by a beautiful sunset.

 The class will begin with full daylight and go until after sunset, so your instructor will have ample time to explain the adjustments you will make as the light changes.
 He will also help you set up your tripods (encouraged for the class) and otherwise prepare.
 This class will obviously have a focus on light, but will also teach a series of tips and techniques you can learn to compose powerful images.
-In the above image, Jeff used the rule of thirds to place key elements of the image in the frame in an inventive and interesting manner.

 You will learn pointers for architectural photography, which you will apply to nearby buildings and the skyline across the water.
 One of these is called leading lines.
 Using lines in your photo will help your viewers’ eyes to move across the image with purpose.
 In the above image, viewers’ eyes travel up the stairs, then the vertical lines of the supports and bleacher separators, which eventually lead to the vividly blue sky and the wispy clouds draped artistically over the stadium.